Telles Foundation

 Overview

-The Telles Foundation is a UK-registered charity (established 2015) founded to transform the future of low-income young people through access to education and opportunities.
+The Telles Foundation is a UK-registered charity (incorporated 2015) founded to transform the future of low-income young people through access to education and opportunities.
 The foundation was established by Marcel Herrmann Telles, a Brazilian billionaire investor and co-founder of 3G Capital, alongside business partners Jorge Paulo Lemann and Carlos Alberto Sicupira.
-Rather than creating original programs, the foundation identifies and supports existing initiatives aligned with their objectives, working in partnership with leading educational institutions and organizations in Brazil and internationally.
-The foundation's operating philosophy emphasizes “focus and pragmatism to create meaningful impact” by supporting innovative solutions for real educational challenges.
-With an annual income exceeding £37 million, the foundation currently supports 16 projects benefiting thousands of students and over 1.1 million public school students across Brazil.
+Rather than creating original programmes, the foundation identifies and supports existing initiatives aligned with their objectives, working in partnership with leading educational institutions and organisations in Brazil and internationally.
+The foundation's operating philosophy emphasises “focus and pragmatism to create meaningful impact” by supporting innovative solutions for real educational challenges.

 Funding Priorities

-The foundation concentrates support across three strategic areas:
+The foundation concentrates support across two strategic areas:

 - Career placement support in technology and business sectors